QualiTorque/qualitorque.github.io/docs/workflows/workflows-overview.md

 ## Workflow

-Workflows in Torque are a powerful way to automate and orchestrate complex processes.
+Workflows are a powerful way to automate and orchestrate complex processes.
 They allow you to define a series of actions and steps that are executed in a specific order.
 Workflows can be triggered by events or scheduled to run at specific times.

+Workflow discovry is done in the same way of Blueprints.
+The yaml needs to be under the `blueprints/` directory in the repository.

 The Workflow YAML standard is similar to the Blueprint standard.
 The only addition to the Workflow specification is the the `workflow` block.